Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Experiments

 \subsection{Stealthiness}

 The stealthiness of data taggants is essential but difficult to measure beyond PSNR.
-As a best effort, we address the scenario where Bob tries to locate the signed data using either visual inspection, or, following \citep{Tang2023DidYT}, using anomaly detection algorithms.
+As a best effort, we address the scenario where Bob tries to locate the signed data using either visual inspection, defense mechanisms against data poisoning, or, following \citep{Tang2023DidYT}, using anomaly detection algorithms.
 Similarly to the previous section, we use taggants crafted by DeIT-small using 3A augmentation, with a budget $B=0.1\%$.

 \paragraph{Visual inspection.} We provide examples of taggants crafted with and without perceptual loss in Figure~\ref{fig:comp_perc_loss} (more examples are given in Figure \ref{fig:comp_perc_loss_app}, \ref{fig:comp_perc_loss_wd} and \ref{fig:comp-baseline-app} in Appendix \ref{app:ablations}).
-We observe that while most of them appear unaltered, some of them display visible patterns of weak intensity that could as well come from natural film grain.
-Although with PSNR < 30 dB (see Table \ref{tab:3a_baselines_small}) which is considered low according to image processing standards, we believe that the data taggants are reasonably stealth against visual inspection, particularly when Bob has to find them among a whole dataset.
+We observe that while most of them appear unaltered, some data taggants display visible patterns of weak intensity that could as well come from natural film grain or compression artifacts.
+Although with PSNR $<$ 30~dB (see Table \ref{tab:3a_baselines_small}) which is considered low according to image processing standards (lower than e.g. \citet{sablayrolles2020radioactive}), we believe that the data taggants are hardly detectable via visual inspection, particularly when Bob has to find them among a whole dataset.